 LFSRM welcomes married couples of all faiths, races, sexual orientation, and backgrounds to apply for domestic adoption who do not have a criminal history.
 The state of Colorado requires that adoptive applicants must be Colorado residents and at least 21 years of age or older.

 Adoption Process At-A-Glance

-- Meet with an LFS counselor in your area to discuss whether domestic adoption is right for you.
+- Meet with an LFSRM counselor in your area to discuss whether domestic adoption is right for you.

 - Once you are accepted into the program, your counselor will contact you to set up interview times with your family.
 You will need to meet a minimum of three times.

 - A home study is conducted and completed.

 - Participate in adoption classes.